 Taxes, Raises, Special Pay—and How It Compares to Civilian Salaries

 Military pay is not all that bad—but it isn't all that great, either.
 It would be hard for a high school recruit with no work experience to find a better starting wage.
 However, for an enlisted member with years of experience, trained in a critical technical specialty, it's not all that great when compared to wages for a similar civilian job.

 Everyone gets base pay, and it's the same regardless of what military service you are in.
 It's based on an individual's rank and the number of years you've been in the service.

 Base pay is taxable unless you are actively serving in a designated tax-free combat zone.
-You'll pay federal income tax, Social Security, Medicare, and state taxes on your basic pay.
+You'll pay federal income tax, Social Security, Medicare, and state taxes on your base pay.
 Some states do not tax military pay, while a few others won't tax it unless you are stationed within the state.
 The state in which you list with military finance as your "official residence" will determine the state tax rules you fall under.

 Guard and Reserves

 During basic training and job school, or any other time performing full-time duty (such as the two weeks every year of active duty training, or if mobilized), Guard and Reserve force members receive the same pay as active-duty members.
 During weekend drills, however, the pay scale is different.
 Guard and Reserve members receive four days worth of pay for each weekend drill.

 Annual Pay Raises

 Each year, Congress passes the Defense Appropriations Act and the Defense Authorization Act, which contain pay raises for military personnel.
 It gets adjusted to help keep military pay from lagging too far behind civilian pay, but that is dependent upon politics.